The Golden Bird: Italy

+In an Italian tale from Apulia, with the title L'acqua brillante e il pero ("The Shining Water and the Pear Tree"), a king and a queen have three sons.
+One day, the queen dies, leaving only the king and the princes, and eventually the king himself becomes blind.
+The doctors prescribe the Shining Water and the Pear Tree to cure him, and the princes go on a quest for them.
+However, the elder two are led astray from the quest when they ride into Taranto and spend their time at an inn and marry the innkeeper's daughters.
+The quest falls on the shoulders of the youngest prince, Peppinello.
+He pays the debts of a dead man and finds a little dog ("cagnolina"), which helps in the quest: first, for the Shining Water and the Pear Tree, which a sorcerer will trade for the enchanted horse Zaccaria that gallops fifty miles per hour, which the second sorcerer wants to trade for the Speaking Bird in the golden cage, which a third sorcerer wishes to trade for a maiden called Rosa With the Golden Hair who lives in the middle of the sea.

 Germany

 Folklorist Jeremiah Curtin noted that the Russian, Slavic and German variants are many, such as Die drei Gärtnerssöhne ("The gardener's three sons"); or Der Goldvogel, das Goldpferd und die Prinzeßin, by German theologue Johann Andreas Christian Löhr.

 In the Plattdeutsche (Low German) variant collected by Wilhelm Wisser, Vagel Fenus, the protagonist searches for the bird Fenus because his father dreamt that it could restore his health, while in the tale De gollen Vagel, the tale begins with the usual vigil at the garden to protect the tree of golden apples.

 In a variant from Flensburg, Guldfuglen ("Goldbird"), the gardener's youngest son, with the help of a fox, searches for the White Hart and the "White Maiden" ("hivde Jomfru").

 In a dialectal German tale from Grabatz, Banat, collected from informant Margarete Birkenheuer with the title Die Goldent ("The Golden Duck"), a king becomes ill and has a dream about the feather from the golden bird (a duck) that can cure his eyes.
 The king's youngest son begins his quest for the golden duck and finds its nest with silver eggs.
 He goes to steal the bird when the animal honks to alert its master, a giant, who comes to stop the theft.
 The giant sends the prince for a stallion in a stable, but the animal neighs and alerts its master, twelve giants, who send the prince to capture a maiden from her father's garden.